danilnagy/dmc/_posts/2015-09-09-basics-of-computer-programming-part1.md

 print newNumbers
 ```

-You can even index backwards using negative indeces.
+You can even index backwards using negative indices.
 For instance, this will print out the last item in the list:

 ```python
 numbers = [1, 2, 3, 4, 5]